bu-ist/bu-blocks/src/blocks/button/Readme.md

    - Remove old and incorrect `wp-block-button` class.
 This is a breaking change for themes.
    - In SCSS partials rename classnames of styles from `.wp-block-button` to correct `.wp-block-bu-button`
    - Remove wrapping `<p>` tag the previous version of the block had
+   - Removed `text-transform:uppercase` from the block.
+Themes should set this.
  - Refactor block structure to modernize
    - Move Attributes from static markup locations to default (html comment)
    - Add Deprecations for the markup and attribute changes.